SayStudent.com

 read it carefully to make sure everything is correct.
 You can make corrections by one of the following ways:

-• make changes online using your PIN: click here for FAFSA
+• make changes online using your PIN:

-• on Part 2 of the SAR and return it to the address given at the end of Part 2;
+• or on Part 2 of the SAR and return it to the address given at the end of Part 2;

-• or request that your school make the changes electronically (contact your school).
+• or request that your school make the changes electronically (contact your school)

 Adding more schools to the SAR